jocarosa/crudSpringBoootAngular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3.

 This project is a sample CRUD of Employees using Angular 8.
-We used a SpringBoot Service with H2 DB.
+I used a SpringBoot Service with H2 DB.

 # Angular Features